Best Adventures in South America

 Iguazu Falls is an impressive sight, even if you’re not a fan of waterfalls.
 You can experience Iguazu from the Argentina side or the Brazil side.
 There are more walking and hiking paths on the Argentina side and the surrounding jungle is a fantastic place to get lost in the tropical rainforest.

 City break: Soak up culture and buzzing nightlife in Buenos Aires.
+Check out this Buenos Aires city guide for what to see.
 There’s a reason Argentina’s capital is known as the “Paris of South America”.

 The one place you will love in Peru is Machu Picchu.
 The mystery of the Inca civilization will blow your mind and the creativity of the Incas is evident in the roads, agricultural terraces and structures you’ll see.